Abraham of Arbela

 Abraham of Arbela (died c.
-345) (also known as Abramius) was a bishop of Arbela (also Persian) in Assyria.
+345) (also known as Abramius) was a bishop of Arbela in Sassanid Persia.

 During the imprisonment of Bishop Ioannis of Arbela, he was appointed as his deputy by the local religious community.
 The church historian Sozomen (died c.
 450) described in the second book of his Christian Church, among other things, the persecutions and tortures that took place in the Persian Empire under Shapur II (died 379).
 In paragraph 8 of chapter 8 he says:

 Among the names he had been able to retrieve, the name of Bishop Abraham of Arbela also appeared.

 He was tortured and later beheaded under Shapur II because he refused to worship the sun in Telman.
 The saint is venerated on February 5.

 He has two feast days – February 4 and 5, but January 31 in the Catholic Church.